Rosuav/Gypsum/plugins/README.rst

   A line of text is about to be treated as a prompt.
 With some servers, this may include useful information such as hitpoint status.
-Note that "consuming" a prompt pretends that the server did not send it.
-Any previous prompt will be kept; there's currently no way to say "this isn't a prompt, keep it as text".
+Note that "consuming" a prompt pretends that the server did not send it - any previous prompt will be kept.
+There's currently no way to say "this isn't a prompt, keep it as text".

 - int closetab(mapping(string:mixed) subw,int index)